npcrites/MATH189-HPC-NMF/README.md

 # MATH189-HPC-NMF
-MATH189 final project, trying to do non-negative matrix factorization in parallel

 In this project, the final for Harvey Mudd College's Advanced Topics in Mathematics and Data Science, we proposed a novel parallelization of Non-Negative Matrix factorization algorithm optimizing for